JupiterOne/security-policy-builder/README.md

 ## Building your first set of policies

-The first time run the `psp build` command, you will be prompted for several inputs, such as company name, to be included in your policy text.
+The first time you run the `psp build` command, you will be prompted for several inputs, such as company name, to be included in your policy text.
 Save this to a file, say `config.json`, when prompted.
 This will use the default [policy templates](https://github.com/JupiterOne/security-policy-templates)